Newbeeer/stf/README.md

 ## Outline

 Our implementation is heavily rely on the [EDM](https://github.com/NVlabs/edm) repo.
 We highlight our modifications based on their original command lines for [training](#training-new-models-with-stf), [sampling and evaluation](#generate-&-evaluations).
-We also provide the instruction for [set-ups](#the-instructions-for-set-ups-from-the-[edm](https://github.com/NVlabs/edm) repo), such as requirements and dataset preparation, from EDM repo.
+We also provide the instruction for [set-ups](#the-instructions-for-set-ups-from-edm-repo), such as requirements and dataset preparation, from EDM repo.

 ## Training new models with STF